imjackson/jacksongpack.com/README.md

 -   Clone the repository: `git clone https://github.com/imjackson/jacksongpack.com.git` or `git clone git@github.com:imjackson/jacksongpack.com.git` (if using ssh).
 -   Install development dependencies with npm: `npm install`
--   Run the site using your preffered live-server app.
+-   Run the site using your preferred live-server app.

 Husky and Pretty-Quick are used to run prettier as a pre-commit hook.
 You can run prettier manually with `npx prettier --write .`.